DarkQA: Benchmarking Vision-Language Models on Visual-Primitive Question Answering in Low-Light Indoor Scenes: DarkQA : Dataset Construction and QA Pair Generation

 \subsubsection{Physics-motivated low-light image synthesis}

 We synthesize realistic low-light images using a physics-based pipeline that combines ISP inversion/forward pass~\cite{brooks2019unprocessing} and raw-domain noise modeling~\cite{wei2021physics}.
-The process is shown in the upper branch of low-light image synthesis pipeline of Fig.~\ref{fig:low_light_image_synthesis_pipeline}.
+The process is shown in the upper branch of low-light image synthesis pipeline of Fig.~\ref{fig:low_light_image_synthesis_pipeline}. \yohan{Realism of our physics-based low-light image synthesis pipeline is discussed in Sec.~\ref{ssec:realism_analysis}}.

 \paragraph{Unprocessing (sRGB $\rightarrow$ RAW)} We first normalize an 8-bit sRGB image $\mathbf{I} \in \{0,\ldots,255\}^{H \times W \times 3}$, where $H$ and $W$ denote the image height and width, respectively, to